Fan Pier, Boston

 Salem Is More Than a Witch Area

 • Every horror movie fan will geek out while visiting Count Orlok’s Nightmare Gallery.
 A private collection of full-size monster creations made out of latex and silicone.
-Spookily decorated gallery hosts creatures such as Nosferatu, and Linda Blair from The Exorcist.
+The spookily decorated gallery hosts creatures such as Nosferatu and Linda Blair from The Exorcist.

-No matter if you are moving in summer or relocating in winter, Salem is always buzzing with tourists and a variety of entertainment options.
+No matter if you are moving in summer orif you are relocating in winter, Salem is always buzzing with tourists and a variety of entertainment options.
 However, there is more to it than the witch trials.
 You can have a nice night out without visiting museums and haunted houses.
 Make a reservation at some of the best restaurants in the Boston metropolis and enjoy delicious food.

 If you like Italian cuisine, stop by Bambolina or Flying Saucer Pizza Company and indulge in some pizza and pasta.
 For those that like snacks, arcade games, and booze, Bit Bar is the answer, and when you crave something sweet, go to Dairy Witch and have a banana whipped frappe or Butter Cup sundae that will make your day awesome.